alexEnsimag/entro/README.md

 #### Requirements

+- The binary needs to be able to open the port `8090`.
 - The binary needs to be able to write into `/tmp`.

 #### Limitations

 - Runs only for a single region in AWS
+- Cannot accept more than a 1000 concurrent requests